mozman/ezdxf/docs/source/sections/objects.rst

 .. module:: ezdxf.sections.objects

 The OBJECTS section is the home of all none graphical objects of a DXF document.
-The OBJECTS section is accessible by :attr:`Drawing.objects`.
+The OBJECTS section is accessible by the :attr:`Drawing.objects` attribute.

-Convenience methods of the :class:`~ezdxf.document.Drawing` object to create required structures in the OBJECTS section:
+Convenience methods of the :class:`~ezdxf.document.Drawing` object to create essential structures in the OBJECTS section:

     - IMAGEDEF: :meth:`~ezdxf.document.Drawing.add_image_def`
     - UNDERLAYDEF: :meth:`~ezdxf.document.Drawing.add_underlay_def`